 The Master's thesis is a written work, in which the student independently investigates a problem in computer science using scientific methods under instruction.
 Six months are reserved for writing the thesis.
 Students must also give a final presentation, in which they present the results.

 Every Master's student in computer science must select an application subject and complete 14 to 18 credits in that subject.
+For most application subjects, it is predefined how many credits you have to complete.
 You can find details about the application subjects here.

 The examination regulation allows students to complete additional voluntary exams.
 These exams appear on the transcript but are not included in the final calculation of the grade.